mpampuch/nextflow-notes/README.md

 }
 ```

+#### Deciding when to use `branch` or `multimap`

+One way to think about this is if you have for example data in a `.csv` file.

+- If you need to output two channels for every single row, use `multiMap`
+- If you need to output two channels, and you need to filter which parts of all the rows should go into which channel, use `branch`

 ### The `.set` channel operator

 The `set` operator assigns the channel to a variable whose name is specified as a closure parameter.
 It is used in place of the assignment (`=`) operator.
 For example: